 The hang to dry symbol looks similar to an envelope and features a square with a drooped line inside along the top.
 This relates to items that must be dried in shape using a hanger, most commonly those made from cotton.
 Clothing that is hung to dry can be placed on the washing line.

-Ironing symbols are super easy to spot as unlike the other care instructions; they are shaped exactly like an iron.
+Ironing symbols are super easy to spot as they are shaped exactly like an iron.
 If you notice an iron symbol with one dot inside, it means that the garment must be ironed cool.
 Cool temperatures must not be any more than 110˚C as exceeding this limit risk burning delicate clothing.

 Any ironing symbols that feature two dots relate to items that must be ironed on maximum heat of 150˚C.